 Most plans offer a Roth option.
 A Roth is an after-tax contribution as opposed to the traditional pre-tax.
 In contrast to a Roth IRA, there is no income limit to Roth 401(k) contributions.
-With the recently passed tax bill, we haven’t seen individual tax rates in most situations this low for a long time.
+With the tax cut and jobs act, the majority of individuals and joint filers are paying less in taxes than prior to TCJA.
 Depending on your situation, stashing as much into Roth accounts could now be more appealing than ever.

 For more insights on choosing between a Roth or Traditional account check out this article.

-In most cases, 401(k) participants pay towards the administration and record keeping costs of the plan.
+401(k) participants may pay towards the administration and record keeping costs of the plan.
 These fees are unavoidable if you wish to participate and are outlined in your companies summary plan description document.